Kenko Miura

-Kenko Miura (三浦 健光, Miura Kenko) is a Japanese racing driver who last competed in the NASCAR Camping World Truck Series, driving the No. 33 Toyota Tundra for Reaume Brothers Racing.
-Miura previously competed in the Asian Formula 3 Series and the NASCAR Whelen Euro Series.
+Kenko Miura (三浦 健光, Miura Kenko) is a Japanese racing driver who competes part-time in the NASCAR Craftsman Truck Series, driving the No. 63 Toyota Tundra for Akinori Performance.
+Miura has also previously competed in the NASCAR Xfinity Series, Asian Formula 3 Series and the NASCAR Whelen Euro Series.
 Miura has competed in a total of 22 Euro Elite 1 races since 2017 and in 17 Euro Elite 2 races between 2017 and 2018.
 He won the 2018 Challenger's Trophy over Dario Caso.